wong0372/mtm6201-week1/README.md

 # mtm6201-week1

-This is a week1 demo for mtm6201.
+This is a week1 assignment for mtm6201.